neaorin/Cognitive-Services-Workshop/README.md

 This folder contains hands-on labs introducing some of the tools available in Azure and in [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/) for building intelligent bots and applications backed by AI and machine learning.

+> NOTE: most of the lab content is hosted in remote Git repositories.
+Be sure to bookmark or keep this page open.

+# Prerequisites

+In order to complete these labs, you will need the following:

+* An Azure subscription.
+If you do not yet have one, navigate to <https://azure.microsoft.com>; click the [Start Free] button and follow the instructions to sign up for a free Azure trial.

+* A text editor.
+We recommend [Visual Studio Code](https://code.visualstudio.com/), because it is free, lightweight, and will run on Windows , MacOS, or Linux.
+You can download Visual Studio Code at <https://code.visualstudio.com/>.
+But feel free to use any editor with which you are comfortable.

+* The [Node.js](https://nodejs.org/) JavaScript runtime.
+Go to the [download page](https://nodejs.org/en/download/) to get the Node.js version for your operating system.

 Lab | Scenario | Technology/Language
 --- | -------- | -------------------
 [Face](./Lab1/Cognitive%20Services%20Labs-Lab%2001-1.md) | Use the Face API to detect people and understand emotions. | [Face](https://azure.microsoft.com/en-us/services/cognitive-services/face/)<br>JavaScript, Python